Competitive-Capabilities-International/data-analytics-assessments/README.md

 ## Part 1 - Data Querying
 ### Instructions
-Answer the below questions on maturity_assessment_dataset.csv *using Python, SQL or PySpark*.
+Write queries in code to answer the below questions on maturity_assessment_dataset.csv, *using Python, SQL or PySpark*.

 You may submit a Jupyter notebook or simply paste the code into a plain text file.